Special Religious Education

 Authorisation involves the following steps:

-- Complete the SRE Authorisation Form
+- Complete the SRE Authorisation Form (this must be completed annually)

 - Hold a current WWCC (NSW)